Kanegraffiti/LessonPlans/Basic Technology/Week1_Basic_Technology_Lesson_Plan_JSS1-3.md

 - Defects come from **improper felling**, **poor drying**, **attack by insects or fungi**, and **bad storage conditions**.
 - To treat timber, we **season** it to remove moisture, **apply preservatives** to stop insects and fungi, and **finish** the surface with **paint, varnish, or polish**.
 - Proper **presentation of timber** means selecting good wood, drying it correctly, treating it, and finishing it so it is strong, durable, and attractive for construction or furniture.
+- Keep a notebook where you **sketch each defect** and write the best treatment beside it to help you revise quickly.
+- Visit a carpentry workshop or watch instructional videos to observe **seasoning, preservation, and finishing** techniques in action.

 ### Assignment